 At five of the tutorials the second hour will be used for a mini-group work (groups of about 3 persons put together randomly).
-An exercise will be presented, and the group shall treat this during approximately 45 minutes.
+An exercise will be presented, and the group shall solve this during at the latest 48 hours after the problem is presented.
+(Weekends are excluded from counting these hours, you will have two work days to hand it in.)
 A secretary is appointed; her/his task is to document the work.
 The goal is to produce a solution or a logically structured partial solution with a sketch of a method that will lead to a solution of the problem in question.
-The assignments are collected at the end of the tutorial and corrected.
+The assignments are uploaded in Canvas and corrected.
 The solution is discussed briefly at the next tutorial or lecture.

-Written examination, 26/10 2016, 08.00-13.00, F2
+Written examination, 19/10, 2019, 08.00-13.00, E31, E32, E35